Sophia-Lei-Zhu/Sophia-Lei-Zhu.github.io/visualizations/_posts/2020-06-06-black-unemployment.md

 </div>
 <p></p>

-<p>For 47 consecutive years, the unemployment rate of Black or African Americans has been the highest compared with Hispanic/Latio and white Americans in the United States.</p>
+<p>For 47 consecutive years, the unemployment rate of Black or African Americans has been the highest among the three major racial and ethnic groups in the United States.</p>
-<p>The trend began since March 1973 and ran successively till May 2020 when the unemployment rate of Hispanic/Latino population toppled the list for the first time.
-In May 2020, the jobless rate of the Hispanic population reached 17.6%, higher than the 16.80% for the blacks.</p>
+<p>The trend began in March 1973 when data were collected.
+It ran successively till May 2020 when the unemployment rate of Hispanic/Latino population ranked first for the first time.
+During that month, the jobless rate of the Hispanic population reached 17.6%, higher than the 16.80% of the blacks.</p>

 <p>In January 1983, about 21.2% Black or African Americans were jobless, marking a historic high for the group in half a century.
 In August 2019, the unemployment rate for Black or African Americans reached a historic low of 5.0%.
-However, the unemployment rate was much lower for other racial groups.
-In the same month, the jobless rate for Whites and Hispanics were 3.4% and 4.2% respectively.</p>
+However, the unemployment rates were lower in that month for Whites and Hispanics, which stood at 3.4% and 4.2% respectively.</p>

-<p>In both times of recession and prosperity, White Americans boasted the lowest unemployment rate for 47 consecutive years.
+<p>In both times of recession and prosperity, White Americans boasted the lowest unemployment rate.
 The highest jobless rate for White Americans was 9.6%, recorded for December 1982.
 The lowest jobless rate for the group was 3.1%, registered for April 2019, January 2020, and February 2020.</p>

 <p>For the Hispanic or Latino population, the highest jobless rate was 15.7%, recorded for December 1982.
 The lowest jobless rate for the group was 3.9%, recorded for September 2019.</p>